UtkarshTrivedi2934/rawnet2-antispoofing/README.md

 ### Testing

-To test your own model on the ASVspoof 2021 DF evaluation set:
+To test your own model on the ASVspoof 2019 LA evaluation set:

 ```
 python main.py --track=LA --loss=CCE --is_eval --eval --model_path='/path/to/your/your_best_model.pth' --eval_output='eval_CM_scores.txt'